micheldebree/micheldebree.nl/website/content/posts/codingfont/index.md

 example it should be clear that a `0` is not an `O`, and which is the zero and which the capital O. Another example is `1` and `l`.
 This is important because in code, it is not always clear from the context if something is a number or a letter, and computers are very picky.
-If you ever typed in a long wifi password a couple of times before realizing that zero was actually a capital O, you know what I mean.
+If you ever typed in a long WiFi password a couple of times before realizing that zero was actually a capital O, you know what I mean.